jiyuninha/nav_pkg/README.md

 # 🚀 SCOUT 2.0 Navigation
 ---

 This package is a code that follows a waypoint-based global path for Scout 2.0.
-It performed path tracking based on the pure persuit algorithm and PID steering angle control.
+It performed path tracking based on the pure pursuit algorithm and PID steering angle control.

 <br/><br/>